Conesville, Iowa

 Conesville is a city in Muscatine County, Iowa, United States.
 The population was 352 at the 2020 census.
 It is part of the Muscatine Micropolitan Statistical Area.

 History

 Conesville was once a depot on the Burlington, Cedar Rapids and Northern Railway.
 It was named for Beebe Stewart Cone, a prosperous landowner.
 Beebe S. Cone had previously established himself as a co-owner of a distillery in Conesville, Ohio.
 The distillery burned down in 1857, but was not rebuilt by him.
 By 1870, Cone had established himself as a notable farmer in Orono Township in Muscatine County, Iowa.

+In May 2025, Conesville Mayor Tom Van Auken and City Clerk Carol Zuniga raised concerns about a former clerk, Yamira Martinez, misusing funds of $127,000 and asked that the Muscatine County Sheriff's Office investigate.
+After the sheriff began investigating, the city additionally asked for an audit from the state auditor.
+In June 2025, State Auditor Rob Sand concluded that investigation.
+Martinez was arrested by the Muscatine County Sheriff's Office for "two counts of ongoing criminal conduct, two counts of theft, and two counts related to forgery and fraud" in June 2025.